ros2/ros2_documentation/source/How-To-Guides/Launch-file-different-formats.rst

 .. _launch-file-different-formats-which:

-Python, XML, or YAML: Which should I use?
+XML, YAML, or Python: Which should I use?
 -----------------------------------------

 .. note::